document.getElementById("button62").addEventListener("click", function() { alert("Hello World!"); });

 "Multiple studies have demonstrated that insulin resistance is a strong predictor of atherosclerotic cardiovascular (CV) disease (ASCVD) and have been summarized in a recent meta-analysis by Gast et al".

 3. Pro-inflammatory state: Insulin resistance is associated with a chronic low-grade inflammatory state characterized by elevated levels of inflammatory cytokines and chemokines.
-This systemic inflammation can further damage the endothelium and impair repair mechanisms in response to sdLDL-C-induced injury.
+This systemic inflammation can further damage the endothelium and impair repair mechanisms in response to inflammation induced injury.
 Additionally, inflammation promotes the development and progression of atherosclerosis, further compromising vascular repair.

 "The molecular etiology (etiology = attribution of the cause or reason for something) of the insulin resistance directly contributes to the development of atherosclerotic cardiovascular disease by inhibiting nitric oxide production (endothelial dysfunction) and stimulating the MAPK pathway".
-Rephrasing this statement - insulin resistance impairs the repair process of damages caused by the sdLDL-C cholesterol to blood vasculars.

 STATINS

-"Of note despite the ability of statins to lower LDL-C, non-HDL-C, and apolipoprotein B levels, statins do not lower Lp(a) levels and may even increase levels (10,11).
+"Of note despite the ability of statins to lower LDL-C, non-HDL-C, and apolipoprotein B levels, statins do not lower Lp(a) (Lipoprotein (a)) levels and may even increase levels (10,11).
 Finally, statins modestly increase HDL-C levels (8,12,13).
 In most studies HDL-C levels increase between 5-10% with statin therapy".

 Statins May Make Heart Health Worse